FabianGosebrink/ASPNET-AngularJS-Components/readme.md

-# ASP.NET AngularJS Demo with Component based design
+# ASP.NET AngularJS Demo with component based design

 This repository offers you a demo application implemented with AngularJS (Component based design) and an endpoint using ASP.NET WebAPI.